ArturN31/weather-app-test/README.md

 - **Multiple City Results (Limitation)**: The Geocoding API for city names can return up to five locations with the same name.
 The front-end must be designed to handle this array and potentially prompt the user to select the correct location.
 - **Immediate Geolocation Failures (Limitation)**: The `MyLocationBtn` provides immediate feedback to the user on basic browser permission denial ("Sorry, no position available.") or feature absence ("Geolocation is not supported").
 However, it performs no retries or advanced error handling, immediately aborting the attempt upon the first failure.

+### 4. Theming

+- **Initial Load Flicker (Limitation)**: The light/dark mode persistence is handled client-side using localStorage.
+On a user's initial visit or after cache clearing, the page may momentarily render in the default (light) theme before the JavaScript can read the stored preference and apply the dark class, resulting in a brief visual flicker

 ## Potential Improvements / Further work